-For children in early primary school years (1st class to 4th class) they may well have heard stories and ask questions about the events they witnessed in the media.
-As parents we need to encourage these questions and try to answer them as best we can and as reassuringly as possible.
-The reality may be that these accounts will cause the child to be upset or feel upset for the people of Manchester, but this is an upsetting event which has affected people of all ages across the globe therefore maybe a proportionate amount of upset in this instance is okay?
+For children in early primary school years (first class to fourth class), they may well have heard stories and ask questions about the events they witnessed in the media.
+As parents, we need to encourage these questions and try to answer them as best we can and as reassuringly as possible.
+The reality may be that these accounts will cause the child to be upset or feel upset for the people of Manchester, but this is an upsetting event which has affected people of all ages across the globe - therefore, maybe a proportionate amount of upset in this instance is okay?

-Another area of focus that the conversation should focus on is to bring to the child’s attention the mass support from around the world for the people of Manchester and the bravery and courage of the emergency services on the night and the outpouring of support of people to the people affected on the night.
-Perhaps show them the imagery from the different cities around the world and the way in which many of the world’s recognisable icons were lit up and the colours of red white and blue in support of the British people.
-Maybe even the examples of who were involved in the rescue and refuge of people who were there on the night in question.
-These images and stories help us to remember that the world is made up of a far greater majority of good people who want to serve and protect each other rather than the tiny minority who are invested in destruction.
+Another area of focus that the conversation should focus on is to bring to the child’s attention the mass support from around the world for the people of Manchester, the bravery and courage of the emergency services on the night, and the outpouring of support of people to the people affected on the night.
+Perhaps show them the imagery from the different cities around the world and the way in which many of the world’s recognisable icons were lit up and the colours of red, white and blue in support of the British people - maybe even examples of people who were involved in the rescue and refuge of people who were there on the night in question.
+These images and stories help us to remember that the world is made up of a far greater majority of good people who want to serve and protect each other, rather than the tiny minority who are invested in destruction.
 Children need to be aware that there are still very good people in the world who champion peace and safety and that this belief will win out.